How to Write P.S. in Email with Examples and Best Practices – A Marketers Guide

 After you have come through all the above steps, it’s high time to start writing.
 Postscripts aren’t meant for long messages.

-They are usually short, entertaining, pulpy words that keep the reader interested to act further.
+They are usually short, entertaining, pulpy words that keep the reader interested in acting further.
 So, you must use precise and engaging copy while writing P.S.

 Then try to present the CTA in the smartest way possible.
 The shorter the good.
 Though, when necessary you could use a paragraph.
 In such a case, your P.S. copy must be super cool.